maciejdudek92/panel-kit/README.md

-# PanelKit - Dasboard for Flutter
+# Panely - Dasboard for Flutter

 ## Features